SushiLab/IMB_Amplicon_Pipeline/README.md

 SUBPROJECT_SAMPLENAME_DATATYPE
 ```

-When this scheme is applied to a specific project, it could look like this.
-Note that the samplename can contain underscores as well:
+When this scheme is applied to a specific project, it could look like the example below.
+Note that the samplename itself can contain underscores `_` as well, but should not contain any dots `.`:

 ```
 NAME24-1_P019S5_METAB